 Check the Level and the Subfloor

 It's important for the washing machine to be perfectly level -- if it's tilted, the load will shift in the direction of the slope and unbalance the drum.
-To check the level, put a spirit level on top of the machine housing and arrange it in both the left-to-right and front-to-back directions. in the front of the machine with a wrench to adjust the level -- this is easier to do if you lift the front of the machine with a crowbar.
+To check the level, put a spirit level on top of the machine housing and arrange it in both the left-to-right and front-to-back directions.
+Turn the feet in the front of the machine with a wrench to adjust the level -- this is easier to do if you lift the front of the machine with a crowbar.

 To address most other problems that could cause the drum to unbalance, you'll have to remove the front, top or back panel of the machine.
 Consult your owner's manual to find the correct procedure for doing this.

 Look for Shipping Bolts

 Just before you disassemble the washing machine to look inside, check your manual for the location of the shipping bolts, especially if the machine is new.
 If the bolts haven't been removed as they should have been, they could be causing the vibrations.
 Remove them with a wrench.

 Check for Damaged Components